ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 &nbsp;&nbsp;$\gamma$:&nbsp;&nbsp;		Psychrometric constant $[\frac{mbar}{^\circ C}]$

-&#160; The same equation is also used to estimate potential evaporation from a water surface and the evaporation from a (wet)

-&nbsp; bare soil surface (by using different values for the absorbed radiation term, $R_{na}$).

-<Dl> The procedure to calculate potential evapo(transpi)ration is summarised in the following Figure.
+The same equation is also used to estimate potential evaporation from a water surface and the evaporation from a (wet) bare soil surface (by using different values for the absorbed radiation term, $R_{na}$).
+The procedure to calculate potential evapo(transpi)ration is summarised in the following Figure.